Des McLean (comedian): Comedy

-In January 2012 it was reported that McLean would be playing politician Tommy Sheridan, who was convicted of perjury during 2010, in a new play I, Tommy, written by Rab C. Nesbitt creator Ian Pattison.
-Mclean's performance as Sheridan achieved critical acclaim from both critics and leading actors.
-David Hayman on BBC2 Review show described it as "Extraordinary."
-The Times called it "Pitch Perfect" and The Scotsman "devastatingly accurate".

-The production played at the Edinburgh fringe, toured Scotland and finished the year at the Kings Theatre, Glasgow.
 In June 2013 McLean performed his stand up at the "Top of the Riv" in the iconic Riviera Hotel in Las Vegas.
-There was a further run of I, Tommy in late 2013 with Rosie Kane playing herself.

 In 2014 Des McLean announced a new nationwide tour and released a live DVD, Des Mclean's A-Z of Scotland.
-He then took the same show on the road in 2015, including a tour of Canada.
+He then took the production on the road in 2015, including a tour of Canada.

+2016 saw Des embark on a brand new stand up tour, simply titled Des McLean Live.
+Then extra dates were added and the tour was extended onto 2017.

+In 2019 McLean took The Glasgow Trip: Stand Up Special on a nationwide comedy tour, with fellow comedian Gary Little.

+2020 and the beginning of lockdown saw Des create Comedy Club in Your Front Room with Zoom, an innovative, online comedy show which ran up to Christmas 2022.
+It featured acts all over the world, and was regarded by many as the best digitally based comedy production in the UK.

+In 2022 through 2024, Des hosted the Des McLean Comedy Stage at the music festival Party at the Palace.

+Comedy Clubs

+As well as this, Des compères 9 recurring comedy clubs under the "Des McLean & Friends" brand.

+Television

+The Glasgow Trip

-In 2017 Des created the online TV Series The Glasgow Trip with fellow Glasgow comedian Gary Little.
+In 2017 Des created the online TV series The Glasgow Trip with fellow Glasgow comedian Gary Little.
 They recorded twelve episodes and in 2019 the show was nominated for best online comedy at the Scottish Comedy Awards.
-In 2020 Des joined Nation radio hosting the weekend shows with Suzie McGuire.